Carol (film): Development

 Carol is based on Patricia Highsmith's 1952 semi-autobiographical romantic novel The Price of Salt.
 The book was originally published under the pseudonym "Claire Morgan" by Coward-McCann after Highsmith's publisher Harper & Brothers rejected it.
 In 1990, Highsmith agreed to republish with Bloomsbury Publishing under her own name, and retitled it Carol.
-It had been inspired by an encounter in 1948 between Highsmith and a blonde woman wearing a mink coat, Kathleen Wiggins Senn, whilst she was working as a Christmas season salesgirl at the toy department of Bloomingdale's in New York.
+It had been inspired by an encounter in 1948 between Highsmith and a blonde woman wearing a mink coat, Kathleen Wiggins Senn, while she was working as a Christmas season salesgirl at the toy department of Bloomingdale's in New York.
 That evening she wrote an eight-page outline, which she developed some weeks later and had completed by 1951.
 The character of Therese Belivet was based on Highsmith herself.
 Senn inspired the character of Carol Aird, but its template was inspired by Highsmith's relationships with two former lovers, Philadelphia socialite Virginia Kent Catherwood and psychoanalyst Kathryn Hamill Cohen.
 Catherwood lost custody of her daughter in a high-profile divorce that involved secret tape recordings of her and her female lover.

-London-born, New York-based producer Dorothy Berwin was initially attached to the project in 1996, owning the rights to the novel.
+London-born, New York–based producer Dorothy Berwin was initially attached to the project in 1996, owning the rights to the novel.
 She enlisted then-playwright Phyllis Nagy to write the screenplay on the recommendation of her London agent.
 Nagy, who was a friend of Highsmith, wrote the first draft of the script in 1997.
 Highsmith had suggested to Nagy that she adapt one of her novels.
 According to Nagy, Highsmith was not confident that the novel could be made into a "satisfying" film because of its "intense, subjective point of view".
 Nagy decided to adapt the script to ensure its fidelity to the source material, remarking, "I felt a strange responsibility to take it, and to make sure that it wasn't screwed up in some fundamental way, because she so disliked many of the screen adaptations of her work."